RaffertyR/Monthly-calendar-script-for-Scribus/README.md

 2) You can choose a font from the list of fonts available on your system.
 Please check if all special characters for your language are available in the choosen font!
 You can change fonts afterwards in the Scribus styles menu.
 Default font is Symbola font (https://fontlibrary.org/en/font/symbola).

 3) Calendar year and week starting day are to be given.
-Saturdays and Sundays will be printed in grey.
+Saturdays and Sundays will be printed by default in separate colors (many colors can be changed afterwards with Edit - Colors and Fills).

 4) Option to show week numbers with (or without) a week numbers heading in your local language.
-Calendar week numbers will be printed in grey.

-5) Option to import holidays and special days from a ‘holidays.txt’ file for your country.
-See the sample *holidays.txt-files for the layout of the entries.
-Official holidays will be printed in red.
+5) Option to import holidays and special days from a 'holidays.txt'-file for your country.
+Automatic calculation of the recurring holiday dates for each calendar year.
+See the sample holidays.txt-files for the layout of the entries.

 6) Option to import a ‘moonphases.txt’ file in order to draw the moon phase symbols on the calendar.